 Today it’s difficult to find a company in the financial sector that doesn’t use the achievements of the IT industry or doesn’t plan to implement them shortly.
 But what specific technologies will help create a truly advanced solution that would increase the efficiency of current business techniques?
 Below we will discuss the main trends in fintech development services that will solve this problem.

 Below we have compiled a list of trends for the fintech industry that will make your business even more profitable.

 Artificial intelligence and machine learning

 Increased competition in the market and new customer requirements have provoked the need for companies to use artificial intelligence and machine learning.
-In particular, these two concepts have made it possible to provide customers with personalized service at a reduced cost and to perform accurate analysis and forecasting.
+In particular, these two concepts have made it possible to provide customers personalized service at a reduced cost and perform accurate analysis and forecasting.

 Decentralization technology or blockchain is widely used in the cryptocurrency niche.
 However, it’s also relevant for financial institutions, which are fully regulated by law.

 In particular, with the help of blockchain, functions such as identity verification and registration of transactions become simpler, safer, and faster.
 Blockchain significantly reduces the risks of counterparties, thanks to the instant verification of each of their history and reputation without a trusted party’s participation (the counterparty doesn’t have to provide any documents or access data).

 Also, the decentralized architecture makes it possible to conclude contracts and agreements without the participation of lawyers, guarantees the security of money transfers in any amount (with the help of smart contracts), and allows financial companies to manage business risks effectively.